 - Because New College believes that learning should be a highly personalized and individual experience, students receive detailed narrative evaluations rather than grades from their professors at the end of every course.
 Students also work one-on-one with faculty to research and write a senior thesis, the culmination of their academic program.

 - A new 33,000-square-foot center for academic life at New College opened in fall 2011.
-The most significant academic building to be constructed in nearly 20 years, it is home to 10 classrooms, a computer lab, 45 faculty offices and a lushly landscaped central plaza connecting to the adjacent library.
+The LEED-certified building is home to 10 classrooms, a computer lab, 45 faculty offices and a lushly landscaped central plaza connecting to the adjacent library.

 Chinese Language & Culture